V-Sekai/manuals/demo_to_game/001_push.md

 ## Instantiating Elements into the Virtual World

-The first part of this prototype is focused on instantiating elements into our virtual world.
+This prototype's first part focuses on instantiating elements into our virtual world.
 These elements will be available for user interaction.

 ### Elements include: